salesforce/bazel-eclipse/docs/install.md

 - Linux - reasonably recent OS version of a major distro (Ubuntu, Mint, etc)

 Windows support is tracked as [Issue 36](https://github.com/salesforce/bazel-eclipse/issues/36), see that work item for current status.
-Other platforms may also work, but you may need to contribute patches if there are issues.
+Other platforms (yo, OS/2 user!) may also work, but you may need to contribute patches if there are issues.

 ### Installing a JDK

 At this time, we don't have specific guidance on what JDK version you should be using.
-Any JDK 8 or above should work.
+Any JDK11 or above should work.
-We support old and new versions of Java, so whatever you pick should just work.
+We support modern versions of Java, so whatever you pick should just work.
 If you find one that does NOT work, let us know.
 More details of our JDK support strategy can be [found here](dev/jdk.md).